Cambodia Energy Information

 CO2 Fuel Combustion/CO2 Emissions

 Cambodia updated its NDC in December 2020.
-It strengthened the previous NDC by increasing coverage including the AFOLU sector (Agriculture, Forestry and Other Land Use) and levelling up the ambition of the climate mitigation targets.
-By 2030, the country aims at reducing its GHG emissions by 42% (i.e. -64.5 MtCO2e) with international support, of which by 50% for the AFOLU sector (-38 MtCO2e) and by 40% for the energy sector (-13.7 MtCO2e).
+It strengthened the previous NDC by increasing coverage, including the AFOLU sector (Agriculture, Forestry and Other Land Use), and levelling up the ambition of climate mitigation targets.
+By 2030, the country aims to reduce its GHG emissions by 42% (i.e. -64.5 MtCO2e) with international support, of which by 50% for the AFOLU sector (-38 MtCO2e) and by 40% for the energy sector (-13.7 MtCO2e).

 Energy-related CO2 emissions nearly doubled over 2014-2019 with the commissioning of two new coal power plants and reached 12 MtCO2 in 2019.